jara001/f1tenth-rules/rules.md

 2. The team must demonstrate that it is possible to trigger car emergency stop remotely.

+3. Each team will have two dedicated time slots of 5 minutes each to qualify, with a one-hour break in between for all teams to practice.

+    1. The teams have to book a time slot in each session.
+    2. No time extensions are given and after the 5 minutes we move on to the next time slot and the next team.
+    3. There will be 1-5 minutes of dedicated time to switch from one team to the next.
+    4. If a team is not able to run the car in either dedicated time slots, the qualification phase is not passed for this team.

 ### 2.4.4 Penalties

 1. Touching the border of the track or a static obstacle is not penalized.
 Excessive, repeated touching (up to the organizers) is considered a crash.